Picking a travel blog name seems so simple, but there are many things to consider – find out what it takes to choose a name with longevity!

 #1.
 Descriptive Travel Blog Names

-Any travel blog name you pick should describe what the website is about.
+Any name you decide on should describe what the website is about.
 Some people take this a step further and name their travel blog after themselves.
 I do not recommend this as it does not lend well to the longevity of the travel blog.

 What happens when you want to bring in additional writers, or sell your travel blog business?
 Naming a travel blog after yourself makes it more difficult for growth.

-Another component to consider when picking a travel blog name is SEO, or search engine optimization.
+Another component to consider when deciding on a name is SEO, or search engine optimization.
 Not only are you informing your readers about what to expect when they click on your website, but you are also telling Google too!

 Good examples may include travel and related words, a particular activity for a travel blogging niche you are entering, or a destination or region that you are focusing on.